 ICE exists to help civil engineers to tackle the challenges facing society.
 We are best placed to do this when the people who work for us are representative of society.

-Whilst the exercise to produce this report has been driven by government legislation, we are pleased that it has allowed us to refocus on the areas on which we need to concentrate to ensure that we strive for balance.
+While the exercise to produce these reports has been driven by government legislation, they allow us to refocus on the areas on which we need to concentrate to ensure that we strive for balance.

 Equity, diversity and inclusion memorandum of understanding